-Requirement The first argument to the PUT function must be a variable that is obtained by a table.
-The table must be accessed using a SAS/ACCESS engine.
+The first argument to the PUT function must be a variable that is obtained by a table.
+The table must be accessed using a specifies to consider the optimization of all PUT functions in a query performed by a SAS/ACCESS engine or a Base SAS engine.